floppyFK/kittyhack/README.md

 ### Updates
 Updates for Kittyhack are available directly in the WebGUI in the 'Info' section starting from version v1.2.0.
-If you are using Kittyhack version v1.1.0, simply run the [setup script](#instructions) on the Kittyflap again to perform an update.
+If you are using Kittyhack version v1.1.x, simply run the [setup script](#setup_en) on the Kittyflap again to perform an update.

+### Switching between v1.1.x and newer versions
+The [setup script](#setup_en) allows you to switch between versions.
+Simply run it again and choose the appropriate option.

+## FAQ

+### My Kittyflap disappears from my WLAN after a few hours
+The WLAN signal is probably too weak because the WLAN antenna is mounted on the outside of the Kittyflap and has to pass therefore an additional wall or door to reach your router.
+Make sure the distance to the router is not too great.
+If the WLAN signal is too weak, the Kittyflap will eventually disconnect and will only reconnect after being restarted by unplugging and plugging it back in (I am still investigating why this happens - I am trying to find a solution!).
+In Kittyhack version 1.2.0 and later, you can check the strength of the WLAN signal in the 'Info' section.

 ---